The Action by the Nurse That Best Encompasses the Preoperative Phase: Patient Education

 Conclusion

 The preoperative phase is far more than a checklist of clinical tasks; it is a foundational period in which trust is built, knowledge is shared, and the groundwork for a successful surgical outcome is laid.
-In real terms, from verifying informed consent to offering emotional support, nurses serve as the bridge between a patient's anxiety and their readiness to proceed.
+From verifying informed consent to offering emotional support, nurses serve as the bridge between a patient's anxiety and their readiness to proceed.
 Evidence consistently demonstrates that well-educated patients experience less pain, fewer complications, and faster recoveries, making preoperative education not just a best practice but an essential component of patient-centered surgical care.
 When clinicians invest time in this phase—tailoring information to each individual and addressing both the physical and psychological dimensions of preparation—they honor the core principle that informed patients are empowered patients.

 Conclusion